US sanctions have a weak spot: tiny allies like Latvia

 Meanwhile, a photo obtained by the AP shows Rimsevics on vacation in 2010 in the company of the head of a Russian military company now sanctioned by the U.S., as well as a Latvian businessman, Jurijs Simonenkovs, who owned a bank that was sanctioned by the U.S. for money-laundering in 2005.

-Rimsevics contended that he knows none of the people in the photos, but Latvian secret services are investigating his links to Russia.
+Rimsevics said he knows nobody in the photos, but Latvian secret services are investigating his links to Russia.

-Rimsevics has been banned from doing his job or going to his office, but has refused to resign.
-He can be removed only if he is charged with a crime, since his position is politically independent from the government.
+He has been banned from doing his job, including at the powerful European Central Bank, where he sits on the top policymaking board.
+But he has refused to resign and can be removed only if charged with a crime.

-The stakes are particularly high as Rimsevics is on the top policymaking board of the powerful European Central Bank, which has asked the European Court of Justice to rule whether he should be allowed to work or be replaced.

-Kucinskis has called on Rimsevics to resign and says he will be indicted within months.

-Another complicating factor in Latvia’s bid to clean up its image is that the official in charge of detailing to the U.S. how Latvia is fighting financial crime has a history of working for banks that engaged in money-laundering.
+Further illustrating Latvia’s challenge is that the official in charge of detailing to the U.S. how Latvia is fighting financial crime has a history of working for banks that engaged in money-laundering.

 Arnis Lagzdins worked for Latvia’s Parex bank before its collapse in 2008 and for Lithuania’s Ukio bank before its demise in 2013.
-In both cases, he was the compliance officer, in charge of ensuring the banks did not run afoul of money-laundering rules.
+In both cases, he was in charge of ensuring the banks followed anti-money-laundering rules.
+Lagzdins declined requests for comment.

-After Parex’s failure, an audit found the bank had been giving huge loans to politically connected Russians without collateral.
-Ukio was mentioned in the leaked Panama Papers documents as being used by Russian cellist Sergei Roldugin, the godfather to one of Putin’s daughters and a longtime friend.
-After that bank collapsed, its main shareholder, Vladimir Romanov, was suspected of embezzlement and fled to Russia, where he was granted asylum in 2014.

-A little over a year later, Latvia’s financial regulator tapped Lagzdins to be its envoy to Washington.
-Both the regulator and Lagzdins, who has not been accused of any wrongdoing, declined repeated requests for comment.

-The U.S. Treasury and the OECD will send officials to Latvia this year to evaluate its ability to fight money-laundering.
-But the risk is that while Latvia cleans up, the activity might shift elsewhere.
-Before the focus was on Latvia, experts highlighted Cyprus as a haven for the flow of dirty money, particularly from Russia, before a banking crisis in 2013 forced Cyprus to overhaul its own system.
+The U.S. Treasury will send officials to Latvia this summer to evaluate its progress.
+But the risk is that the dirty money might flow elsewhere.

-Money-laundering is cited as a growing problem in other EU states as well, such as Malta, another tiny country with a big industry providing financial services to foreigners.

 “Money-laundering is going to drift somewhere else,” Selga said.
 “From what I understand, it’s happening already to a large part.”